zhudavi2/SP2-HDM/README.txt

 - (V5) Fixed a potential issue in which countries with extremely low revenue wouldn't be able to build or buy non-infantry units.

 Fixes to SP2 V1.5.1 issues:
+- (V10.3) Disallow state-controlled economies from importing more than their domestic consumption.
+Thanks to memento mori for reporting.
+(Issue #79)
 - (V10.2) Prevent modified clients from connecting to password-protected servers.
 To secure a non-password-protected server in this way, as a workaround, you could create a password-protected server that mentions its password in its name.
 - (V10) Population growth thematic map is no longer misleading.
 - (V10) Increase covert mission result randomness so that multiple missions wouldn't always all yield the same result if they were all executed around the same game time.